-The Clinical Law Program comprises four advanced legal education courses, including specialized clinics in Business Law, Trusts and Estates, Child and Family Advocacy, and Human Rights and Immigration Clinic.
+The Clinical Law Program comprises four advanced legal education courses, including specialized clinics in Business Law, Trusts and Estates, Child and Family Advocacy, and Immigration.
 Clients are primarily nonprofit corporations and people of modest economic means.

 Clinical Law Program students are taught and expected to demonstrate the highest standards of excellence in all areas of legal practice, from mastery of substantive legal issues and procedures to unwavering professionalism and notable service to the greater community.
 The Clinical Law Program faculty also strives to instill an appreciation for the importance of reflection and balance in the practice of law.

 - Congressional Briefing: Custody and Care of Children at the Border - 2019 Congressional Briefing Book

 - Young People's Brief (Juliana v.
 U.S. case) Amicus Brief in the United State Court of Appeals Zero Hour on Behalf of Approximately 32,340 Children and Young People in Support of Plaintiffs-Appellees

 - Amicus Brief in the United States Supreme Court on behalf of the Dutch National Rapporteur on Trafficking in Human Beings and Sexual Violence Against Children in U.S. v.
 Paroline